Common Parenting Styles: What’s Yours?

 Great co-parenting is built on communication and consistency.
 Keeping things like behavior expectations and discipline consistent from one house to the other makes it easier for kids to go back and forth.

-different parenting styles.
+Conflict can arise when you and your co-parent have different parenting styles.
 One parenting style isn’t better than the other, and sometimes parents will use a few different styles depending on their kids.
 If you can recognize both your own parenting style and your co-parent’s style, you’ll be able to work together more productively.

 Common Parenting Styles